Credit:

 While swaddling works for most babies, every newborn is different.
 If your baby has hip dysplasia or any other hip problems, a tight swaddle may not be comfortable for them.

 Other babies may prefer being swaddled with their arms placed across their chest, or with their arms outside the swaddle.
-As with much of parenting, finding the right swaddling method for your particular baby may take some practice.
+As with much of parenting, finding the proper swaddling method for your particular baby may take some practice.

 How Many Swaddles Do I Need?